 It’s such a common problem that now I cover everything in plastic to prevent disaster.

-It’s the price you have to pay for turning your back to the audience.
+It’s the price you have to pay for turning your back on the public.

 All that said, being informative is a highly effective sales hook.
 Delivering your message with brevity and with good humor is both entertaining and educational and works wonders with kids.

-Now check out this class on Skillshare (affiliate) for more inspiration about making a living as an artist.
-Brooke gets rave reviews.
+Now check out this class on Domestika for more inspiration about making a living as an artist.
+Katy gets rave reviews.

-The main purpose of teaching your art skills is to prove your authenticity and use it as a device to sell yourself and subsequently your art.
-If you can entertain in the process, all the better.
+Either way, your aim is to prove your authenticity and use your artistic talent as a device to sell yourself, and subsequently your art or art services.

 Is it right for you?
-Only you can judge but now you have a better understanding of the perils and pitfalls to help you make the right decision.
+Only you can judge that, but now you have a better understanding of the perils and pitfalls and that will help you to make the right decision.

 - Pentel Mechanical Pencils 0.3mm